-EHS has a public Facebook page and LinkedIn page to share news, events, photos, and updates.
+EHS has a public Facebook page to share news, events, photos, and updates.

-To include your update on EHS social media, email Erica Tyler (et2736) with the details.
+To include your event on the EHS Facebook page, email Erica Tyler (et2736) with the details, including a picture, the name of the event, speaker, description, time, date, and place.